 - restore your sense of control and trust

-- re-engage with life no longer constrained by the distressing effects of the trauma or the symptoms of post-traumatic stress (PTSD)
+- no longer be constrained by the distressing effects of the trauma or the symptoms of post-traumatic stress (PTSD)

 Call 0409 415 323